 Spice Plantation Tours in Goa

 They are not as elaborate and aggressively touristy as the same of Kerala.
 The farmer actually takes time to make you taste male and female pineapples, who differ is taste and form.
-His children will take you to the bamboo, will be patient to explain how bamboo, banana and sugarcane are all different forms of grasses.
+His children will take you to the bamboo forest, will be patient to explain how bamboo, banana and sugarcane are all different forms of grasses.
 You will see nutmeg, cinnamon and the elusive pepper plantation, which has set sail many a trade vessel since medieval age.
 The spice route of ancient world were formed based on the yields of the mighty Western Ghats.

 Where is Goa you can see a spice plantation?
 Tropical Spice Plantation at Kerim has a tourist friendly infrastructure.
 It is a pleasant educational experience especially if you are traveling with a junior or food enthusiast!
 However, if you have rented a scooty and driving down the coastal line, you are likely to come across many small farms where spice cultivation happens on a smaller scale.
 Watch out for a Feni making factory to.
 Drinking Feni when in Goa must feature on top of the list, I reckon now!